 Dehydration is the major concern with diarrhea.
 In most cases, treatment includes

 replacing lost fluids.
-Antibiotics may be prescribed when bacterial infections are
+Antibiotics may be prescribed when specific bacterial infections

 Children should drink lots of fluids.
 This helps replace the lost body fluids.
 If

 your child is dehydrated, be sure to:

 Offer drinks called glucose-electrolyte solutions.
 These fluids have the right balance